 In most cases, a person can help prevent urination problems with some preparation, such as by drinking plenty of water before an appointment where urine samples are required.

-However, there are times when a person needs to pee, either for a urine sample or other reason, and cannot prepare beforehand.
+However, there are times when a person needs to pee, either for a urine sample or other reasons, and cannot prepare beforehand.
 Below are some techniques and tricks to help induce urination when needed.

 There are several ways that a person may be able to force themselves to pee on demand.